 Blue Origin unveiled a mock-up of a commercial lunar lander in May 2019.
 Later that year, NASA announced five US companies that they’d allow to bid for helping design and build human landing systems for NASA’s Artemis Program.
 In 2020, NASA announced the three organizations which would help them, including Blue Moon.

 Bezos' stated goal is a "future where millions of people are living and working in space.
 In order to preserve Earth, our home, for our grandchildren’s grandchildren, we must go to space to tap its unlimited resources and energy."
 Despite this, Blue Origin's goal is not to populate the Moon -- although manned stations are envisioned.
-Instead, Bezos foresees a future where industry could be moved off planet Earth and into orbit, using O'Neill cylinders to create orbiting factories, farms and data centers.
+Instead, Bezos foresees a future where industry could be moved off-planet Earth and into orbit, using O'Neill cylinders to create orbiting factories, farms and data centers.

 Reusable launch vehicles

 The launch vehicles include New Shepard, named after Mercury astronaut Alan Shepard, the first American to go to space.
-New Shepard has flown five missions as of May 2019, when it flew 38 payloads for schools, universities, government agencies and private companies.
+New Shepard had flown five missions as of May 2019, when it flew 38 payloads for schools, universities, government agencies and private companies.

 Blue Origin's New Glenn launch vehicle, named after astronaut and U.S. Senator John Glenn, is scheduled to take flight in 2021.
-It will use seven BE-4 liquified oxygen / liquefied natural gas engines, enabling it to launch payloads over 13 metric tons to geostationary transfer orbit and 45 metric tons to low-Earth orbit.The stage of the New Glenn will generate about 3.85 million pounds of thrust at sea level.
+It will use seven BE-4 liquified oxygen / liquefied natural gas engines, enabling it to launch payloads over 13 metric tons to geostationary transfer orbit and 45 metric tons to low-Earth orbit.
+This stage of the New Glenn will generate about 3.85 million pounds of thrust at sea level.